Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Extensive Benchmark

 \subsubsection{What are the models' costs?}

 Model training, optimization, and data sampling have a cost and an environmental impact that varies greatly from one model to another.
 We hence measured and estimated time, energy consumption, and CO$_2$ impact for each model during three phases: \begin{enumerate*}[label=(\roman*)] \item training (measured), \item hyperparameters search (estimated), and \item sampling (measured). \end{enumerate*} These results are reported fully in \ref{appendix:tuning_cost}.
 We summarize the tuning and training process cost distributions over all datasets and fold in Table~\ref{table:quartiles_costs}.
-As mentioned in Section~\ref{s:metrics}, these values are estimated from the tuning logs by taking into account the effective number of training steps, the number of trials, and the average \textsc{gpu} resource usage per training step as reported in Table~\ref{table:emissions_estimation_normalized}.
+As mentioned in Section~\ref{s:metrics}, these values are estimated from the tuning logs by taking into account the effective number of training steps, the number of trials, and the average GPU resource usage per training step as reported in Table~\ref{table:emissions_estimation_normalized}.

-With a median tuning time around $18$ minutes as shown in Table~\ref{table:quartiles_costs}, {\textsc{t}ab\textsc{ddpm}} is the fastest neural model.
+With a median tuning time around $18$ minutes as shown in Table~\ref{table:quartiles_costs}, TabDDPM is the fastest neural model.
 As a result, it also consumes less energy and it has less emissions at the training stage.
 As shown in Figure~\ref{fig:radar_rank_all}, considering its other performance metrics, it is a suitable choice to achieve {good} results at a relatively low training cost.

-As expected, Figure~\ref{fig:radar_rank_all} shows that the push models \textsc{ctgan} and \textsc{tvae} are the fastest at sampling stage.
-We notice that although \textsc{ctgan} achieves slightly better quality results than \textsc{tvae}, it is also one of the costliest models at the training stage as shown in Table \ref{table:quartiles_costs}.
-In order to achieve reasonable performance while reducing training costs, \textsc{tvae} is hence an option to consider prior to \textsc{ctgan}.
+As expected, Figure~\ref{fig:radar_rank_all} shows that the push models CTGAN and TVAE are the fastest at sampling stage.
+We notice that although CTGAN achieves slightly better quality results than TVAE, it is also one of the costliest models at the training stage as shown in Table \ref{table:quartiles_costs}.
+In order to achieve reasonable performance while reducing training costs, TVAE is hence an option to consider prior to CTGAN.